meet our team

 Liz Goodman

-early childhood instructor
+early childhood faculty

 In her free time, Liz loves to read, hike, practice yoga, travel, cook, and spend time with family and friends.
 She is also a huge Boston Celtics fan!